 You should apply for non-advanced Funding (FE) Bursary and Education Maintenance Allowance.

 Learners who are in receipt of benefits and enrolled on a part-time, non-advanced programme should complete a college fee waiver form to cover the cost of the programme.
+Evening class or commercial provision will not be eligible for a part time fee waiver.
 The fee waiver form will need to be stamped by a local Jobcentre Plus Office.
 Part time learners who do not meet the fee waiver criteria will normally be required to pay the cost of the units they are undertaking.

 If your sponsor or employer is paying your fee directly to the college, you should obtain a letter confirming this or download an Employer Declaration Form

 This must be presented as soon as possible to the College Finance Office.

 Please be aware that you will be invoiced in full for your tuition fee if confirmation of sponsorship is not received within 30 days of the start date of your course.

 In order to qualify for a fee waiver you must be studying on an eligible part timecourse or full time ESOL.
 The college will be able to advise you and select an appropriate programme of study.
 Please be aware that you must bring your Home Office papers, Biometric Residence Card and/or most recent NASS Voucher to confirm your status in the UK.